CloudBoltSoftware/xui-packager/README.md

 - `--id ID` **Required** CUI Global id in the form of `XUI-xxxxxxxx` where x is any number or lowercase letter.
 - `--vue_source DIRECTORY` Source files directory for built vue files.
 Defaults to `dist`
 - `--xui_src DIRECTORY` Source for xui files like `views.py` and others.
 Defaults to `xui/src`
+- `--additional_files_src DIRECTORY` Source for additional files to be bundled into the final zip.
+Defaults to `xui/additional_files`
 - `--output DIRECTORY` Where the xui gets saved.
 Defaults to `xui/dist`
 - `--exclude PATH` Can be added multiple times.
 Will ignore listed files in vue source directory (paths should be relative to it)
 - `--icon PATH` Icon file to add to the zipped XUI and pointed to in the metadata.